Wolkabout/WolkGatewayModule-Modbus/README.md

 * Modbus configuration
 * Modbus register mapping

+Below are sections describing each of these configuration files that need to be edited with the parameters of your modbus devices before running the application.
 These files are located in `out` directory, and are passed to Modbus module executable in following manner:
 ```sh
 ./modbusModule deviceConfiguration.json modbusConfiguration.json modbusRegisterMapping.json
 ```
-Below are sections describing each of these configuration files.

 Device configuration
 --------------------